This European Lawmaker's Sexist Comments Should Make You Mad As Hell

 Thankfully, Korwin-Mikke's misogynist, retro bullshit was quickly shut down by a fellow member of parliament, Iratxe García Pérez, who hails from Spain.

-The Spanish MEP took her headphones off and called out Korwin-Mikke for his outrageous statement — and really got to the root of what is behind it.
+Like a freaking badass, the MP took her headphones off and called out Korwin-Mikke for his outrageous statement — and she really got to the root of what is behind it.

 "Look, according to your theory I should not have the right to be here, as a member of this parliament," García Pérez said.
 "And I know it hurts you, I know it hurts you and worries you that today women can sit in this house and represent European citizens with the same rights as you.
 I am here to defend all European women from men like you."